Smart Cities

 Questions

-4. Who will build and maintain infrastructure and data?
+4. Who will build and maintain the infrastructure and data?
 Is there a risk of being locked into certain technologies or agreements with service providers?

 5. Who has access to collected data and how are the data being interpreted, used, and stored?
 What external actors have access?
 Are data available for safe, legal re-use by the public?
 How are open data being re-used or shared publicly?

 6. How will smart city services respect citizens’ privacy?
-How will residents’ consent be obtained when they participate in services that capture data about them?
-How will they be able to opt out of sharing this information?
-How will the government respect specific data protection regulations like the EU GDPR?
-What other legal protections are in place around data protection and privacy?
+How will residents’ consent be obtained when they utilize services that capture data about them?Can they opt out of sharing this information?
+What legal protections are in place around data protection and privacy?

 7. Are the smart services transparent and accountable?
-Do researchers and civil society have access to the “behind the scenes” functioning of these services? (data, code, APIs, algorithms, etc.)
+Do researchers and civil society have access to the “behind the scenes” functioning of these services (data, code, APIs, algorithms, etc.)?

 8. What measures are in place to address biases in these services?
-How will this service be certain not to further socioeconomic barriers and existing inequalities?
+How will this service be certain not to exacerbate socioeconomic barriers and existing inequalities?
 What programs and measures are in place to improve inclusion?

 9. How will these developments respect and preserve historical sites and neighborhoods?
 How will changes adapt to local cultural identities?